iliyaML/ibm-machine-learning/exploratory-data-analysis/README.md

 Estimation represents a process of determining a population parameter based on a model fitted to the data.

-The most common distribution functions are: uniform, normal, log normal, exponential, and poisson.
+The most common distribution functions are:

+- uniform
+- normal
+- log normal
+- exponential
+- poisson

 A **frequentist approach** focuses in observing man repeats of an experiment.
 A **bayesian approach** describes parameters through probability distributions.